Best things to do in Stanthorpe and Granite Belt Region

 1 The Big Apple at Vincenzo’s Cafe

-Did you know that Stanthorpe is the apple capital of Queensland, responsible for almost all of the Queensland apple crop?
-To mark this contribution to the local economy, there is a giant apple that you can’t miss on the drive into Stanthorpe.
+Did you know that Stanthorpe is the apple capital of Queensland, producing nearly the entire state’s apple crop?
+To celebrate this, the town features an unmissable landmark—the Big Apple—which greets visitors on their drive into Stanthorpe.

-If you’re hungry, head on over to Vincenzo’s Cafe.
-They’re open for breakfast and lunch daily, plus apple sales, of course.
-They’re also a deli and a gift shop, and they even offer wine tastings.
+If you’re feeling peckish, head to Vincenzo’s Café, located next to the Big Apple.
+It is open daily for breakfast and lunch, sells fresh apples, operates a deli and gift shop, and even offers wine tastings.

 Location: New England Hwy and Amiens Road, Stanthorpe